 SG decrease volume of stomach and that increase intragastric pressure.
 This is the reason of some patients have reflux after SG.
 N-sleeve starts with dissection and reduction of HH.
 Esophagus should be mobilized.
 Para esophageal space should be dissected.
 The greater curvature is freed from 4–6 cm proximal to the pylorus.
 Two non-absorbable sutures are used to close the HH and a bougie is inserted routinely.
 360° valve of 3 cm is created by using silk and the wrap valve is fixed to the anterior part of the esophagus.
 Then SG should be performed as usual.
 There are some important technical points contrary to standard SG, we should be careful about ischemia of the gastric wall and not to stapling double the part of fundus.
 In a recent study, 3 months after N-sleeve, 76% of the patients were asymptomatic and there was no need to use proton pump inhibitor; 12% of the patients were still have complaining with reflux symptoms (25,26).

 Provenance and Peer Review: This article was commissioned by the Guest Editor (Mehmet Mahir Ozmen) for the series “Bariatric and Metabolic Surgery” published in Annals of Laparoscopic and Endoscopic Surgery.
-The article was sent for external peer review organized by the Guest Editor and the editorial office.
+The article has undergone external peer review.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.